tsunami416604/azure-docs.hu-hu/articles/search/search-get-started-powershell.md

 ---
-title: 'Gyors útmutató: keresési index létrehozása a PowerShellben REST API-k használatával'
+title: 'Quickstart: Create a search index in PowerShell using REST APIs'
 titleSuffix: Azure Cognitive Search
-description: Ismerteti, hogyan hozhat létre indexet, tölthet be és futtathat lekérdezéseket a PowerShell RestMethod és az Azure Cognitive Search REST API használatával.
+description: In this REST API quickstart, learn how to create an index, load data, and run queries using PowerShell's Invoke-RestMethod and the Azure Cognitive Search REST API.
 manager: nitinme
 author: heidisteen
 ms.author: heidist